 Besides the Terrace Exhibition, the Elgiz rearrange works from their impressive collection For instance, under the motto – and the title – “Grey and Beige Portfolio”.

 Although the title doesn’t sound very promising, don’t let it fool you: There are big shots like Eric Fischl, David La Chapelle, Jan Fabre, and Erwin Wurm, currently Austria’s top seller who had recently big shows in Duisburg and the Venice Biennial and individual pieces all over the place.

 I just hope that he never becomes another Keith Haring, whom I used to like a lot until they started to decorate basically everything with his iconic stick-men.

-Next to these international renowned names, there are also many not so famous artists to look out for.
+Next to these internationally renowned names, there are also many not-so-famous artists to look out for.